rkasper/cv-creator/cv.md

 At this monthly meet-up, we taught first-wave mobile software application developers their craft.

 ## Teaching and Training
-### Instructor -- Harvard University -- 2015-present
+### Instructor -- Harvard University -- 2015-2024
-I created and teach the course [CSCI E-71/S-71 Agile Software Development](https://agilesoftwarecourse.org).
+I created and taught the course [CSCI E-71/S-71 Agile Software Development](https://agilesoftwarecourse.org).
 The purpose of the course is to make sure all CS graduates have real-world skills to build and deliver great software products that people love.

-Students love the course.
-In the most recent semester (Fall 2021), students rated the course 4.8 out of 5.0, significantly higher than the mean course review.
+Students loved the course.
+In Fall 2024, students rated the course 4.8 out of 5.0, significantly higher than the mean course review.
 Sample student reviews include:

 * *This is one of the best hands-on courses to learn agile software development.
 You learn the theory and practice it in a safe environment.
 This is a "DO NOT MISS THIS" course.*
 * *This is a great class which includes very helpful, real life examples and talks about real strategies for implementing agile and tackling challenges associated with it.
 Richard is a great professor with immense knowledge.
 His style of teaching is wonderful.
 I loved the class structure.
 The breakout room activities really help us learn the agile concepts.
 The final project that we do was a great learning experience as we had to implement agile framework ground up and teaching staff helped us in our way.
 This is a must course for learning agile practices.
 A fun course as well.*